asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 front-end experts, product experts (or customer proxies), Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
-Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be very wrong.
+Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be wrong.
 When roles get moved out of cross-functional teams, overhead and handoffs are introduced.
-The result is very often making agile teams operate in violation of agile principles and values.
+This often results in agile teams operating in violation of agile principles and values.
 Now recognize that these are roles not necessarily individuals.
 Members of the team may play multiple roles for their team.